dwood2020/webpage-element-watcher/README.md

 # Webpage Element Watcher

 A simple .NET 6 console application which periodically watches specific HTML elements on the web.
 Only works for static websites which rely on server-side page rendering.

-This project serves as a small introduction to .NET 6.
+This project was originally a request and now also serves as a small introduction to .NET 6.

 ---
 ### Getting started - User